-e.
-For an honours and major program, students must complete:

-- forty-eight (48) credit hours in their honours subject. - students must complete thirty-six (36) credit hours in their major subjects, - six (6) credit hours in another science, - twelve (12) credit hours in Arts, as well as the required three (3) credit hours for English [ENGL 1205] and three (3) credit hours in the humanities, and - six (6) credit hours in Mathematics and/or Computing Science at the 1210-level or above, as stipulated in the regulations of the specific Department.
+- e.
+For an honours and major program, students must complete: - forty-eight (48) credit hours in their honours subject. - students must complete thirty-six (36) credit hours in their major subjects, - six (6) credit hours in another science, - twelve (12) credit hours in Arts, as well as the required three (3) credit hours for English [ENGL 1205] and three (3) credit hours in the humanities, and - six (6) credit hours in Mathematics and/or Computing Science at the 1210-level or above, as stipulated in the regulations of the specific Department.
 Only one of MATH 1250 and CSCI 1226 may be used towards fulfilling this requirement.

-for a minimum of one hundred and twenty (120) credit hours.
+for a minimum of one hundred and twenty (120) credit hours

-12. Students' academic programs must be approved by the department(s) involved.

-13. For a Bachelor of Science degree with honours, students must obtain a degree grade point average of at least 3.00 in those courses used to satisfy the requirements of section 12, above.
-In cases where a course has been taken more than once for upgrading purposes, only the latest instance of the course will be used to evaluate graduation standing.
+- 12. Students' academic programs must be approved by the department(s) involved. - 13.
+For a Bachelor of Science degree with honours, students must obtain a degree grade point average of at least 3.00 in those courses used to satisfy the requirements of section 12, above.
+In cases where a course has been taken more than once for upgrading purposes, only the latest instance of the course will be used to evaluate graduation standing. - 14.
+In a program requiring an Honours Thesis, students complete the thesis course appropriate for their program.
+In keeping with Academic Regulations 4b, a course outline for Honours Thesis courses will be provided.
+Thesis research will be conducted under the direction of the faculty supervisor, and the completed thesis will be evaluated by the supervisor and one (or more) other faculty member(s) associated with the program.
+At least one of the supervisor or evaluator(s) shall be a full-time faculty member at Saint Mary's University.
+The student is also required to give a public presentation of their thesis work in a forum approved by the program.
+Upon approval by the thesis evaluators, an electronic version of the completed thesis shall be submitted to the university library.